-- One (1) point will increase a Trait's rank by one (1). - One (1) point will give a character a new Background, but without any of its Traits.
-Traits can be bought for one (1) point per rank.
-You do gain the extra assets of the Background. - You can only pick Backgrounds and Traits from your character's chosen Path, and you cannot gain new Paths.
+- One (1) point will give a character a new Background, but the Traits all start at zero (0).
+You do gain the extra assets of the Background. - One (1) point will increase a Trait's rank by one (1), but you can only increase Traits from your character's starting or purchased Backgrounds. - You can only pick Backgrounds from your character's Path, and you cannot gain new Paths.